 Anyone who has ever strolled through the IKEA food court is probably already familiar with these guys.
 Tender, lightly spiced, homemade meatballs get smothered in a creamy gravy, sprinkled with parsley, and optionally served with lingonberry jam (another Swedish delicacy akin to cranberry sauce).
 They’re homey, comforting, and oh-so-good!

 I actually have a funny story about lingonberry jam.
-If you have my Real Food Slow Cooker Suppers cookbook (and if you don’t, it’s been almost 50% off on Amazon lately!), you may recall that it includes a crock pot version of Swedish Meatballs.
-Yes, I actually developed my version of Swedish Meatballs over a year ago when I was working on the cookbook manuscript.
+If you have my Real Food Slow Cooker Suppers cookbook, you may recall that it includes a crock pot version of Swedish Meatballs.
 In the process of perfecting that recipe, I served it to my chief taste testers — AKA, my family.
-And my kids thought it was so strange when I offered them lingonberry jam with their meatballs!
+And my kids thought it was so strange when I offered them lingonberry jam with their meatballs.

 My ever-picky (then-3-year-old) daughter is skeptical about new foods in general.
 But something about jam on her dinner plate apparently piqued her interest so she conceded to try it.
 And wouldn’t you know…she loved her Swedish Meatballs dipped in fruity preserves!

 However, I wasn’t expecting that the next time I made ground beef patties, she asked me if I could put jam on her plate again.
 Same thing the next time I made meatloaf muffins.
 You can probably see where this is going…my daughter started insisting on dipping anything related to a meatball in lingonberry (or, okay, sometimes strawberry) jam.

 And honestly?
 As long as she’s ingesting protein at the same time, I don’t even care.
 What’s a spoonful of jam going to hurt her? 😉